Dave Alex Riddett

-David Alexander Riddett BSC (born 25 November 1954) is a prominent English cinematographer mostly known for his work at Aardman Animations.
+David Alexander Riddett (born 25 November 1954) is a prominent English cinematographer mostly known for his work at Aardman Animations.

 Early life and education

 Riddett was born in Harborough, England.
 He was brought up in village of Great Bowden.
 His father, Alec Riddett, was a photographer and artistic manager at Harborough Theatre, hence was Riddett's love for art and cinema.
 Riddett studied Art in Loughborough College, Communication Design (Film) at Leeds College of Art (Bachelor's Degree) and received Certificate in Radio, Film and Television at University of Bristol.